 Shopify has many underutilized tools at its disposal.
 Much like the human brain, many people don’t realize its full potential.
-If you want to avoid missing out, this list has twelve of the best ways you can improve your conversion rates on Shopify.
+If you want to avoid missing out, this list has fourteen of the best ways you can improve conversion rates on Shopify.

-14 ways how to improve your conversion rate on Shopify:
+14 ways to improve conversion rates on Shopify:

 1. Use affiliate marketing apps like UpPromote to grow conversion rates